malaria-atlas-project/generic-mbg/README.rst

   ``'0.25 0.5 0.75'`` would map the lower and upper quartiles and the medial.
 Default is ``'0.05 0.25 0.5 0.75 0.95'``.

-* ``-r`` or ``--raster-thin`` : If you just want a quick preview, you can use this option to render the maps on a degraded grid, then interpolate back to the original grid using splines.
-  For instance, if your input ASCII is on a 5km grid, and you use ``-r 5``, the maps will be rendered on a 25km grid, then interpolated back to a 5km grid when it is time to produce the output ASCIIs.
-Small values are good but slow.
-1 is best.

-  WARNING: The ``raster_thin`` argument has been implicated in some odd-looking results and should only be used for quick previews.

 * ``-t`` or ``--thin`` : The factor by which to thin the MCMC trace stored in the database.
   If you use ``-t 10``, only every 10th stored MCMC iteration will be used to produce the maps.
   Small values are good but slow.
 1 is best.